 Initial development on a custom app is only a fraction of the total cost of ownership.

-When building your plan with your developer, make sure to include these costs as many of them are recurring.
+When building your plan with your developer, make sure to include these maintenance costs as many of them are recurring.

-5. Over-Developing Version One
+5. Over-Developing Version One of Your App

 The amount of time you can spend “building the ship” is limitless, at some point you just need to launch.

-6. Having an Inappropriate Expectation of Cost
+6. Having an Inappropriate Expectation of the Cost

 By inappropriate, I mean inappropriately low.
-I’ve written several articles about how much it costs to develop a custom mobile app.
+We’ve written several articles about how much it costs to develop a custom mobile app.
 Have a look so that you go into your buyer’s journey with the right set of expectations.

 The High Value of Custom App Development

-But you need to be prepared for the realities of the custom process.
+But you need to be prepared for the realities of the custom app development process.
 You should have a plan in place, an understanding of the factors that influence both cost and timeline, and a plan for what to do when the app is completed.